mymoid/mymoid-js/packages/api/README.md

 ### Contributing

-We appreciate feedback and contribution to this repo!
-Before you get started, please see the following:
+We appreciate feedback and contributions to this repository!
+Before you start, please review:

 - [MYMOID's general contribution guidelines]()
 - [MYMOID's code of conduct guidelines]()